 Our story began in October 2020, in the midst of a global pandemic, with a manifesto that challenged the concept of public art by pausing the adverts on London’s iconic Piccadilly Lights for three minutes each evening.
 For 365 days since, 50 artists (and counting) have presented new and immediate responses to the NOW across a growing network of screens in London, Tokyo, Times Square, Milan, Melbourne, Los Angeles and Seoul – sparking a dialogue both online and in the public space.

 “CIRCA is a beautiful if modest new model of its kind, allowing access through a normally commercial medium that has world wide reach, in order to give artists’ visual thoughts a new unexpected platform, and whose financial profits can be ploughed back to enable further vital creative impulses to flourish.”Norman Rosenthal, Chairman of CIRCA Advisory Council

 What started off as a simple idea to reimagine the potential of Piccadilly Lights has quickly evolved into a global movement that is reconsidering the social impact that media spaces across the world can have when they are brought together and utilised with a common purpose beyond advertising.

-At a time when everything else paused, we considered what a new world could look like and moved culture forward.
 Since CIRCA first broadcast on Piccadilly Lights in October 2020, a new conception of freedom and imagination has begun to take hold, one that reminds us of our collective potential to remake the world we inhabit.
 Together, emerging and established voices are recentring both art and social change, not as the fringe activities of elites or radicals, but as roles essential to human life.
 CIRCA 2022 will comprise twelve acts of revolutionary imagination, each of which will express the freedom to build worlds.